HollyAdele/awesome-programming-for-kids/README.md

 ## Lower Elementary
 * [Lightbot](https://lightbot.com/) - Solve puzzles with commands, loops, and conditionals.
 Comes in Lightbot and lightbot Jr, and a mobile app or a desktop website.
 * [Cargo Bot](https://itunes.apple.com/us/app/cargo-bot/id519690804?mt=8) - iPad app to solve problems with constraints using commands, loops, conditional statements.
 More difficult puzzles than Lightbot.
-* [Code.org](https://studio.code.org/) - A website with interactive coding games and courses for kids kids.
+* [Code.org](https://studio.code.org/) - A website with interactive coding games and courses for kids.
 Covers a large range of ages and skill levels.
 * [Scratch](https://scratch.mit.edu/) - Scratch is a popular visual programming language for beginners, created by MIT.
 The Scratch website is a platform for kids to make interactive stories and share them with each other.

 ## Upper Elementary